 With the COVID-19 pandemic hitting low-wage earners the hardest, it’s become even more apparent that the current national minimum wage is nowhere near enough in order to save for emergencies and survive.
-With millions of low-wage workers straddling the poverty line, the financial inequality present is painfully glaring.
 There has been a growing demand, both from workers and consumers, for businesses to pay their workers higher wages.

 Regardless of their job, everyone deserves to live.
 Every job requires training and skill.
 The myth that “unskilled” labor exists is what perpetuates businesses' ability to justify paying poverty-level wages, and this must change.
 Many businesses are guilty of this, from corporate to independently owned, and the coffee space is no exception.

 There are many in the coffee industry who continue to earn low wages, but the time for change is afoot.
 From producers to consumers, people are seeking out a more conscientious cup.

 Minimum wage is the reality for most in the service industry

 The service industry has the highest sector (1) of people earning minimum or just above minimum wage.
 A lot of people don’t realize that the last time that the federal minimum wage (2) of $7.25 per hour was raised was in 2009.
 The fact that the minimum wage hasn’t kept pace with a changing economy has made life precarious for low wage earners, and kept many at or just above the poverty line (3).

 In addition to facing poverty, those who are paid a minimum wage often have to work multiple jobs or excessive hours and are having a hard time meeting their basic needs, even working more than full-time.
 Their ability to cover the cost of health insurance along with other bills is near impossible.
 Some are in a position of having to choose whether to pay bills or feed themselves.
 This is simply unacceptable.